Check out these frequently asked questions:

 However, highly reactive resins require special care to be taken.

 Our UV resins are aggressive on PDMS silicone vat linings, and should be used in conjunction with a high chemically resistant Vat lining i.e. FEP, PFA, ETFE.

 SLA printers with PDMS Silicone vat linings should be used in conjunction with our less aggressive F1+ Resins.

-*If you are unsure, please ask our staff which resin choice suits your printer best.
+*If you are unsure, please feel free to ask our helpful staff which resin choice suits your printer best.

 For most of our resins, you will need a Vat surface with a high chemical resistance.